Table of Contents

 - A concrete one-to-one question set that builds on and interlocks with each other

-- Transparent recording and regular review of tasks and follow-ups from the 1-to-1 or employee performance review
+- Transparent recording and regular review of tasks and follow-ups from the 1-to-1 or appraisal interview

 - Making trends visible to create a regular sense of achievement